git-og/EasyOpenRedList/README.md

 Guides for using OpenRefine are available here: [http://openrefine.org/documentation.html](http://openrefine.org/documentation.html)

-Here give step by step instructions for the process needed to query the IUCN Red List.

 Download from: [http://openrefine.org/](http://openrefine.org/)

 ### IUCN Red List API

-The API for the IUCN Red List is like a backdoor to the IUCN data, used by internet-connect computers to make a large number of requests to the Red List.
+The API for the IUCN Red List is like a backdoor to the IUCN database, used by internet-connected computers to make a large number of requests to the Red List automatically.

 You'll need a API token (like a personal password) to use the API.
 Request a token from here: [https://apiv3.iucnredlist.org/api/v3/token](https://apiv3.iucnredlist.org/api/v3/token)